 Many people in northern latitudes suffer from seasonal affective disorder (SAD), which occurs as a reaction to reduced sunlight.
 Three-quarters of those affected are women.
 Lethargy, overeating, craving for carbohydrates and depressed mood are common symptoms.
-In some people, SAD becomes a depression that seriously affects their daily lives.
+In some people, SAD becomes depression that seriously affects their daily lives.
 Up to two-thirds experience depressive symptoms every winter.

-Who will be interested in this review?
+Who might be interested in this review?

 What questions does this review aim to answer?